psoper1/pseudocode-project/psuedocode.md

 # Pour laundry detergent on the clothes in one big circle

 # Take cap off fabric softener
-# Pour fabric softener in to spot for fabric softener until filled
+# Pour fabric softener in to fabaric spftener compartment until filled
 # Put cap back on fabric softener

 # Push and turn dial on washing machine to Normal Wash